coderefinery/ffmpeg-editlist/README.md

 segment's declared stop time goes beyond the actual file length.
 It's possible that there will be some weird effects around the beginning/end of the segments if subtitles go beyond the start/stop.

+Show realtime schedule:  A `- schedule-sync: SCHEDULETIME=REALTIME` entry in the yaml file will allow `--show-schedule --dry-run -cq [-l day2]` to print the timings, translated to a real-time schedule suitable as reference for future years.